heteyszabolcs/G4_scCUTnTag/README.md

 # Data

-Seurat objects of the repository managed with [Git LFS](https://git-lfs.com/) and users will need to install it to retrieve the file.
+Seurat objects of the repository are managed with [Git LFS](https://git-lfs.com/) and users will need to install it to retrieve the file.

 GEO repository: